reshmabidikar/slate/README.md

   * `PlanPhase` large currency enums cause 'Maximum call stack size exceeded' when ref is being resolved
   * `StaticCatalog` -> `Listing` is too large

+  # Additional Work

+Our current swagger version is `1.5.11` which maps to swagger `2.0`, which itself is compatible with OAI `2.0`.
+We will need (at some point) to upgrade to OAI `3.0` to leverage new functionalities and move with the industry.